In Ohio, issues regarding the establishment of paternity (fatherhood) can be complex.

 While it is not required to hire an attorney in a paternity case, things can get complicated, and the outcome of the matter could affect you and your child forever.
 Likewise, if you are NOT the father of a child and need to prove this is the case, you will have much to gain by obtaining sound legal advice and proceeding correctly.

-A family law lawyer will evaluate your case, advise you of your options and advocate for you in court, if necessary.
+A family law attorney will evaluate your case, advise you of your options and advocate for you in court, if necessary.
 In most cases, everything will run more smoothly because you will have someone by your side who knows exactly what to do.
-Slater & Zurz LLP law firm has several competent family law lawyers who are willing to help you with your questions and issues in the area of paternity and other family law matters.
+Slater & Zurz LLP law firm has several competent family law attorneys willing to help you with your questions and issues in the area of paternity and other family law matters.